Lovishka/Lovishka/README.md

 ## 🚀 About Me

-I'm a **B.Tech AI & Data Science student at Galgotias University** (CGPA: **9.38/10**) passionate about building intelligent systems, developer tools, and scalable software solutions.
+I'm a **B.Tech AI & Data Science student at Galgotias University** passionate about building intelligent systems, developer tools, and scalable software solutions.
 From AI-powered automation platforms to full-stack applications, I enjoy leveraging technology to solve complex problems and create impactful user experiences.

 * 🎓 Graduating **July 2027** | Currently in 3rd year
 * 🧠 Strong foundation in **OOP**, **DSA**, and **AI workflows**